Open-source BOS tomography dataset of high-speed flow over a flight body: Results

 \section{Results}

 We first apply NIRT with TV regularization.
 Figure~\ref{fig: gradients} shows slices of the non-dimensional density gradient field from the reconstruction, progressing in the streamwise direction.
 Attached oblique shocks, resembling a conical shock wave, are visible at $x = -25$~mm.
 Further downstream, at $x = 15$~mm, boundary layer growth along the top of the model is well captured and indicated in blue, where body-normal gradients dominate.
 The boundary layer thickness is consistent with a fully turbulent profile.
 An expansion fan emanating from the tail is highlighted at $x = 35$~mm and persists in the downstream frames.
 This structure matches the flight geometry well and exhibits minimal reconstruction artifacts.
-The apparent curling of the windward oblique shock near the centerline at mid-span may stem from the limited view count, calibration errors, or noise.
-Even so, the results represent a marked improvement over prior work, where artifacts such as non-physical expansions ahead of shocks and streaking within the flow were more pronounced.
+The apparent curling of the windward oblique shock near the centerline at mid-span (clearly visible at $x = 5$~mm, e.g.) may stem from the limited view count, calibration errors, or noise.
+Similarly, the rippling expansions near the body (low-magnitude blue oscillations) are most likely artifacts.
+Even so, the results represent an improvement over prior work, where errors such as non-physical expansions ahead of shocks and streaks in the flow were more pronounced.

-Next, we highlight 3D flow structures by visualizing the density field in the $y$--$z$ plane together with two isopycnic surfaces representing compression and expansion.
+Next, we highlight 3D flow structures in Fig.~\ref{fig: surface} by visualizing the density field in the $y$--$z$ plane together with two isopycnic surfaces, which indicate a compression and expansion.
 Oblique shocks appear as a red surface, with variation across the surface indicated by the slice's green--yellow gradient.
 Expansion off the tail is also evident as the blue surface, with a profile that hews closely to the body shape.
 Freestream artifacts are minimal, underscoring the resilience of our approach to noise and deflection sensing errors.
 During testing, the model exhibited repeatable elastic deflection up to 1~mm in the $y$-direction, which interfered with deflection sensing near the tip.
 Despite this, the reconstruction remains physically consistent along the body, with only a thin sliver of the nose protruding through the compression isosurface at the selected isolevel.